kwonus/Quelle/Quelle-AVX.md

 serpent < Genesis

-If I also want to search in Revelation, this works:
+If I also want to search in Genesis and Revelation, this works:

 serpent < Genesis < Revelation